Zsazsa Zaturnnah: Publication history

+After the closure of Visprint Inc. in 2021, Avenida Books became the new publisher of the two graphic novels along with other notable titles of the former publisher.

+Character background

 Zsazsa Zaturnnah is a voluptuous red-haired superheroine that Carlo Vergara created as homage to the classic Filipino superhero Darna, a Mars Ravelo creation.
 The story of the first graphic novel is read as if it is a parody of Darna but Zsazsa Zaturnnah is character on its own.
 Moreover, Vergara did not intentionally want to spoof Darna.
 The distinct difference of the character is the sexuality of her alter ego Ada, who is an effeminate homosexual male and a proprietor of a small town beauty salon in the province.
 Ada is just a nickname for Adrian.
 After Ada receives a huge spiky melon-sized stone, he ingested it and shouted "Zaturnnah!," which is written in the stone; he then physically transforms himself into Zsazsa Zaturnnah.

 In the comics, when Ada turned into a superheroine for the first time, Didi, Ada's assistant and best friend, named Ada's female transformation as Zsazsa Zaturnnah.
 In reality, Vergara initially named the character as Zaturnnah but his aiming to have her name as an alliteration (just like with the names Peter Parker and Reed Richards); thus, the first name should start with the letter Z. Vergara was able to pick the name Zsazsa after Zsa Zsa Padilla who was considered as a gay icon during a time.
 Her power includes invulnerability, super strength, super agility and indestructible chest.
 Ada's personality and consciousness retain upon transforming to the superheroine but her hair styling and hair cutting skills are gone.
 As a giant frog invades town, Zsazsa Zaturnnah's journey as a superheroine begins.
-Her enemies compose of Amazoniztas from Planet Xxx, which lead by Queen Femina Suarestellar Baroux, as well as zombies and a giant cockroach.
+Her enemies compose of Amazoniztas from Planet Xxx, which led by Queen Femina Suarestellar Baroux, as well as zombies and a giant cockroach.

 Ada seeks for a real man that he will love in spite of a previous failed relationship and consistently denying that he is looking for one.
 His father who is already dead disapproved his sexual orientation even when his father turned into a zombie, he refuses to accept Ada being a gay person.
 Nonetheless, Ada loves her father but his father finishes his life for the second time that ends hope for reconciliation.
 Dodong, Ada's love interest, expresses his love to Ada and proposes to live with him.